CatChenal/mcce_dev/README.md

      ```
      > which mcce
      ```
-     Alternatively, you can use any other bin folder &mdash; e.g. usr/local/bin &mdash; as the mcce excecutable is not required for this project.
+     Alternatively, you can use any other bin folder &mdash; e.g. usr/local/bin &mdash; as the mcce executable is not required for this project.
-  4. cd to that bin directory
+  4. `cd` to that bin directory
   5. Soft-link the ms_sampling_to_pdbs.py module of your clone into it; Run this command:
      ```
       > ln -s <path to your clone>/src/ms_sampling_to_pdbs.py .